Unsupervised Log Anomaly Detection with Few Unique Tokens: Experiments and Results

-\fig{fig:xfelcpulla12s} shows a short part of the input log and results of the anomaly detection method working as anticipated - the sudden appearance of the error message \code{rpccheck nullproc error} at row 11 coincides with a sharp increase in anomaly scores, as it is indicated in the bottom left and right charts.
-This clear spike shows the method can detect anomalous events.
+Figure~\ref{fig4} displays a segment of an input log where the method performs as anticipated.
+The sudden appearance of the \texttt{rpccheck nullproc error} message at row 12 directly coincides with a sharp increase in the calculated anomaly scores.
+This increase is clearly visible in the accompanying charts (bottom left and right), and the distinct spike exemplifies the method's capability to detect unambiguous anomalous events.

-In \fig{fig:xfelcpulla15s}, we again see the method detecting an anomaly as expected - the error message at row 5 leads to an abrupt escalation in scores in the bottom left chart.
-This confirms the method's ability to identify potential issues.
+Similarly,~Figure~\ref{fig5} provides another example of successful and expected anomaly detection.
+In this case, an error message occurring at row {5} triggers an abrupt escalation in the anomaly scores, as depicted in the bottom left chart.
+This observation further confirms the method’s proficiency in identifying potential system issues.

-\fig{fig:xfelcpuila4m} showcases more nuance and complexity.
-Score spikes at rows 9, 11, and 14 reveal multiple potential anomalies according to the method.
-However, the spike at 14 stands out as most prominent when viewed in the context of the previous 50 entries in the bottom right chart.
-This example illustrates that while the method can flag multiple possibilities, further verification may be needed to determine the most significant anomaly.
+Figure~\ref{fig6} illustrates a more nuanced scenario involving greater operational complexity.
+Score spikes observed at rows 16, 18, and 21 indicate multiple events flagged as potential anomalies by the HMM.
+However, when contextualized by the preceding 50 entries (visualized in the bottom right chart), the spike at row 14 emerges as the most prominent.
+This case highlights that while the method can identify several potential irregularities, subsequent verification or contextual analysis may be necessary to pinpoint the most critical anomaly among them.

-Finally, \fig{fig:xfeldaq5} highlights some limitations and challenges.
-The high baseline of scores makes it harder to discern anomalies from typical background noise for this log.
-Also, frequent errors, even if minor, generate many potential false positives.
-Despite these difficulties, a slight increase in the score at row 17 still suggests the method can detect likely anomalies if we take a closer look at the results.
+Finally, Figure~\ref{fig7} explores the method's performance under challenging conditions, revealing some inherent limitations.
+For this particular log, a consistently high baseline level of anomaly scores makes it more difficult to distinguish significant anomalies from the typical background 'noise.'
+Furthermore, frequent minor errors can contribute to a higher rate of potential false positives.
+Despite these difficulties, a discernible increase in the anomaly score at row 18 suggests that the method can still indicate likely anomalies, particularly when results are examined closely or relative changes above the baseline are considered.

-When errors produce clear spikes as in the first two examples in \fig{fig:xfelcpulla12s} and \fig{fig:xfelcpulla15s}, the method reliably flags issues.
-With more nuanced cases as in \fig{fig:xfelcpuila4m}, multiple possibilities may need further validation.
-For completeness, we also pointed out an example where the proposed approach does not work as reliably, shown in \fig{fig:xfeldaq5}, but even with noisy baseline data, salient anomalies can emerge.
+In summary, the proposed method reliably flags issues when errors manifest as clear, substantial spikes in anomaly scores, as demonstrated in the examples in Figure~\ref{fig4} and Figure~\ref{fig5}.
+In more ambiguous cases presenting multiple potential signals, such as in Figure~\ref{fig6}, the outputs may necessitate further validation to identify the most significant events.
+For completeness, Figure~\ref{fig7} illustrates a scenario where performance is less definitive due to a noisy data environment; however, even under such conditions, salient anomalies can often be discerned by analyzing the patterns and relative changes in the anomaly scores.